-Last month, 131 workers of the Euroasia Shipyard were retrenched because of a slowdown in orders.
+Last month, 131 workers of the Euroasia Shipyard were retrenched because of a sidwdown in orders.

-Mr Hall said although his company had Mr Hall said although his company had a busy summer, the company did not have a further project after that to keep its workers busy.
-He also said fierce competition in the ship repair business had "forced us to reorganise ourselves to cope with these lean times," said Mr Hall.
-"Regrettably redundancy is inevitable," he added. added.
+Mr Hall said although his company had a busy summer, the company did not have a further project after that to keep its workers busy.
+He also said fierce competition in the ship repair business had forced us to reorganise ourselves to cope with these lean times," said Mr Hall.
+Regrettably redundancy is inevitable," he sidded.